carpentries/instructor-training/episodes/15-practices.md

 But what about free speech?
 :   People are free to say what they want, but that doesn't mean they
-    are free to say it in our workshops---particularly not if it is making someone else feel uncomfortable or unwelcome.
+    are free to say it in our workshops.
+As in any classroom, the instructor has the right to sanction students who are being disruptive.

 What should I do if someone violates the Code of Conduct?

 :   If you are an instructor, and believe that someone in a workshop has
     violated the Code of Conduct, you may warn them, ask them to apologize, and/or expel them, depending on the severity of the violation and whether or not you believe it was intentional.
-No matter what you choose to do, you should contact [admin@software-carpentry.org](mailto:admin@software-carpentry.org)
+No matter what you choose to do, you should contact Carpentry administrator at
+    [admin@software-carpentry.org](mailto:admin@software-carpentry.org)
     as soon as you can, and describe what happened in the next online debriefing session that you're able to attend.